School Board & Superintendent Roles and Responsibilities

 - Additional Duties

-- Establishes rules and regulations governing the operation of the schools
+- Enact rules and regulations governing the operation of the schools

-- Enacts rules and regulations governing student and employee behavior
+- Enact rules and regulations governing student and employee behavior

-- Monitors district compliance with state and federal regulations
+- Confirm district compliance with state and federal regulations

-- Sanctions the construction, equipping, furnishing and maintenance of district facilities and other capital resources
+- Confirm the construction, equipping, furnishing and maintenance of district facilities and other capital resources

-- Adopts instructional materials and prescribe courses of study
+- Adopt instructional materials and prescribe courses of study

-- Sanctions the provision of food services for students
+- Confirm the provision of food services for students

-- Acquires and manages real estate for school purposes
+- Acquire and manage real estate for school purposes

-- Does other things necessary to carry out the duties and responsibilities assigned to school boards by the state
+- Do other things necessary to carry out the duties and responsibilities assigned to school boards by the State of Oregon

 2. Collective Authority of the Board